Shelburne Police Blotter: April 30 - May 5

 May 4 at 9:18 a.m., a woman on Hullcrest Road said someone tried to open an unemployment claim in her name.

-May 5 at 4:52 p.m., a minor two-car crash without injury occurred at Shelburne Road and Meadow Lane.

 May 5 at 10:13 p.m., a man was reported to be disturbing customers at Simon’s Store on Shelburne Road in South Burlington.
-Shelburne Police went to assist.
 Police said he was so intoxicated that he was taken into protective custody and transported to the University of Vermont Medical Center for evaluation.

 (0) comments